Mobile robotics in material handling and logistics will become a $75bn market by 2027

-AGVs are a mature technology that can safely transport payloads ranging from several Kg to multiple tonnes, essentially acting as semi-rigid distributor conveyer belts covering large areas.
+AGVs are a mature technology that can safely transport payloads ranging from several Kg to multiple tonnes, essentially acting as semi-rigid distributed conveyer belts covering large areas.
 Their navigation technology is evolving.
 Today multiple options are available ranging from the low-cost wire or magnetic tape guidance to the increasingly popular laser guidance.
-All however requires follow rigid guide points, thus requiring some degree of infrastructure modification and extended onsite installation.
+All however requires following rigid guide points, thus requiring some degree of infrastructure modification and extended onsite installation.
 This industry is showing healthy, albeit small, grow rates.

 This gives an illusion of security to this mature highly-fragmented business where price competition is rise.
 The next generation of navigation technology, i.e., infrastructure-independent flexible autonomy, may appear as just as the next natural step in navigation technology evolution.
 It however has the potential to shatter this illusion and fully redraw the competitive landscape.

 This report provides a detailed and quantitative (revenue and unit numbers) assessment, forecasting how sales of AGVs will grow then decline in the next twenty-years.
-In addition, it will show how autonomous mobile robots (AMRs) will rise, not just largely replacing AGVs but in time diffusing beyond the structured confines of warehouses and factories.
+In addition, it will show how autonomous mobile robots (AMRs) will rife, not just largely replacing AGVs but in time diffusing beyond the structured confines of warehouses and factories.

 Forklifts will never be the same?

 Navigational autonomy will induce a colossal transfer of value from wage bills paid for human-provided driving services towards spent on autonomous industrial vehicles.
 This, in turn, will fuel the growth in this material handling vehicle industry (e.g., forklift), creating significant revenues over a business-as-usual scenario.
 This is despite our technology roadmap showing that hardware commoditisation will slowly devalue such driving services particularly in high-wage regions.